vkostyanetsky/Fastimer/README.md

 The script stores all the fasts in `journal.yaml` file in the working directory.
 The file is quite human-readable, so you can just open it in your lovely text editor.

-For instance, the completed fast looks like this in the journal:
+For instance, the completed fast in the journal looks like this:

 ```yaml
 - length: 16